– Course Overview

 The Body Control Pilates Association

-Upon certification, you will be invited to join the Body Control Pilates Association (BCPA), Europe’s largest professional Pilates organisation with 1,500 teaching members.
 All members subscribe to a Code of Practice that governs professional ethics, teaching standards, class size (maximum twelve participants) and ongoing professional development.
 The BCPA provides a range of services for members and actively promotes their contact details.
-Teachers are only allowed to use the Body Control Pilates trademark in connection with their classes if they are a member of the BCPA and sign a licence agreement.
+Teachers are only allowed to use the Body Control Pilates trademark in connection with their classes if they are a member of the BCPA and sign a licence agreement (there is no charge for this).

 BCPA Members are automatically entitled to appear on the Register of Pilates Teachers, published by The Society for the Pilates Method (annual membership fee applies).